DevWurm/WebNode.js/README.md

 # WebNode.js
-Basic, hackable/extendible, configurable Node.js Webserver.<br>
+Basic, hackable/extendible, configurable Node.js Webserver for HTTP and HTTPS connections.<br>
 With WebNode.js you can set up a webserver, delivering files on request, easily.<br>
 You can configure and run the server completely without programming.<br>
 Because of the configuration infrastructure its easy for developers to extend the